Pamplin's Undergraduate Mentoring Programs (PUMP)

-Pamplin's Undergraduate Mentoring Program (PUMP) assists incoming freshmen with their college transition by providing positive academic and social environments outside of the classroom.
-PUMP Peer Mentors are selected and trained to offer academic advice and guidance to freshman while providing their own student perspective on the Pamplin education.
+Pamplin's Undergraduate Mentoring Programs (PUMP) assists incoming freshmen and transfer students with their college transition by providing positive academic, professional, and social environments outside of the classroom.
+PUMP Peer Mentors are selected and trained to offer academic advice and guidance to freshman and transfer students while providing their own student perspective on the Pamplin education.
 This program provides opportunities to learn about personal and professional leadership as well as other aspects of the business career.

-Peer Mentors meet with their Peer Mentees at least two hours a week for small group study sessions.
-Additional sessions are offered during "course request" to assist freshmen with the continued use of their pathway planner.
+Freshmen Peer Mentees are required to meet with their small group (7 per group) two hours per week for group study sessions and one hour a week for a social activity (usually a meal).
+Additional sessions are offered during "course request" to assist freshmen with th econtinued use of their pathway planner.

-PUMP provides a series of professional workshops for Peer Mentees and Peer Mentors.
-The 2013-14 PUMP Workshops:
+PUMP also provides a series of professional workshops for Peer Mentees and Peer Mentors.

 Small group study session (fall, 2013)

 PUMP Mentees speaking with Altria's Pamplin Student Ambassador, Araceli Valez, at the Pamplin Leadership Conference (November 8, 2013)